Creating the iOS App

 Key Files and Initial Changes

-In the project tree, the key initial files are AppDelegate
+In the project tree, the key initial files are AppDelegate and SceneDelegate.
+The ViewController file can be ignored for now.

 REMEMBER TO START YOUR RAILS APPLICATION!